 Once an unsuspecting buyer’s contract offer on a home or land has been accepted by the seller, an escrow impound account is set up, and the transaction is then placed into escrow.
 Property taxes and insurance for a mortgage loan are linked to the escrow impound account, which is inextricably intertwined to the legal and registered parcel identifiers of the fiscal cadastre system in the jurisdiction where the real property is situated.

-Fortunately, prospective and current owners of real property within the jurisdiction of each county-level registrar of deeds, county clerk, or clerk of the court office nationwide can now sign up for our innovative services, which will flag lien and property fraud.
+Fortunately, potential and existing homeowners of real property within the jurisdiction of each county-level registrar of deeds, county clerk, or clerk of the court office nationwide can now sign up for our innovative services, which will flag lien and property fraud.
 Subscribers to our TLE eNoteFraudAlert service in particular will be notified via email or the US Postal Service every time there has been an alteration to or deletion from the registered tax map and parcel assessor identification numbers inextricably intertwined to the taxable situs address and chain of title affecting the ownership of real property.
 Subscribers may also elect to be connected to a network of 3,524 local registration and recording jurisdictions across the US.
 Our TLE eNoteFraudAlert services are offered at low cost or for free, depending on the terms of the subscriber.